 Trial and training periods are limited to three months and to six months for a management position.
 These conditions must be agreed in writing and the employer must guarantee social security obligations.
 Also, trial periods may not be applicable simultaneously or successively to the same employee, whether in the same or different positions within the company.

-According to the FLL, employees are entitled to one resting day per six working days with full payment, which will preferably be on Sundays.
+According to the FLL, employees are entitled to one resting day per six working days with full payment, which will preferably be on a Sunday.
 If the job requires continuous work, such resting day may be agreed between the employee and employer.
 If employees are required to render their services on Sundays, their employers must pay an additional 25% premium to their daily wage.

 There are three types of work periods in Mexico, as provided by the FLL, which are:

-Furthermore, employees are entitled to at least half an hour to eat away from their working spaces; if employees cannot go out to eat, such time shall be calculated as time effectively worked.
+Furthermore, employees are entitled to at least half-an-hour to eat, away from their working spaces; if employees cannot go out to eat, such time shall be calculated as time effectively worked.